Fabry–Pérot Cavity Simulation (FDTD): 1D Optical Resonator Tutorial

 ??.

-This is a plot of the power recorded at the input-side detector.
-You can see that a packet of light first reaches the detector
+This is the power recorded at the input-side detector.

 You can now repeat the same process for Detector1.
 Opening power.csv in that folder gives the result shown in